jmleglise/beachfront-vacation-home-rental/src/content/homepage/english/-index.md

     },
     "numberOfRooms": 10,
     "numberOfBathroomsTotal": 3,
-    "numberOfBedrooms": 5,
+    "numberOfBedrooms": 4,
-    "maximumAttendeeCapacity": 10,
+    "maximumAttendeeCapacity": 8,
     "petsAllowed": false,
     "tourBookingPage": "https://www.location-maison-mer.fr/villa-tamaris-beachfront-ouistreham-book-now/"
   }
   }</script>
 # Banner
 banner:
-  title: "beachfront home rental - Ouistreham"
+  title: "Beachfront Villa rental in Ouistreham Normandy"
-  content: "For your vacation rental, we offer our beachfront house with all the comfort and equipment of a true home.
+  content: "For your vacation rental, in Normandy, we offer our beachfront house with all the comfort and equipment of a true home.
   Who hasn’t dreamed of staying in a beautiful villa by the sea, on the beach with the ocean as the only horizon?
   Imagine waking up to breathtaking views of the sea and having the chance to reach the beach right at the end of the garden.
   Enjoy the pleasures of swimming, barbecues in the garden, aperitifs at sunset, and discovering this region rich in activities.
   True luxury is the privileged setting of your waterfront vacation home.
-Whether for a weekend, a week..."
+Whether for a weekend, a week...
-  image: "/images/hp_banner.jpg"
+  The villa is perfect for a spacious stay for 8 people, whether with family or friends.
+Private parking is available to park 2 cars in the driveway."
+  images:
+    - src: "/images/villa_tamaris_ouistreham.jpg"
+      alt: "Villa Tamaris, a beachfront rental in Normandy with stunning sea views."
+    - src: "/images/vuelitch5.jpg"
+      alt: "Villa Tamaris - Stunning Sea View from parent bedroom"
+    - src: "/images/tourisme/dune.jpg"
+      alt: "The beach in front of the home rental"
+    - src: "/images/tourisme/horizon.jpg"
+      alt: "The beach near the Holidays house rental"
+    - src: "/images/tourisme/cabane.jpg"
+      alt: "Holidays rental in front of the Ouistreham beach cabins"

 # Features
 features:
-  - title: "The House"
+  - title: "Luxury Accommodation"
-    image: "/images/hp_feature.jpg"
+    image: "/images/villa_front_close.jpg"
-    content: "Facing the sea, enjoy a beautiful sea view from the living room and 3 bedrooms.
+    content: "Facing the sea, enjoy a beautiful sea view from the living room and 2 bedrooms.
 The house was fully renovated in 2024 and offers high-level amenities."
     bulletpoints:
       - "Master bedroom opens onto its exceptional terrace with an en-suite bathroom."
-      - "10 people, 5 bedrooms, 3 bathrooms, 3 WCs."
+      - "8 people, 4 bedrooms, 3 bathrooms, 3 WCs."
       - "Living room with fully equipped kitchen."
       - "Office and high-speed Internet for working in an exceptional setting."
       - "On a 300m² plot, landscaped garden, barbecue, plancha."